sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-starter-mission-06/fiori-ios-scpms-starter-mission-06.md

     }
     ```

-4. Save the file and open the `OverviewTableViewController.swift` class and change the `loadData()` method declaration to:
+4. Save the file and open the `OverviewTableViewController.swift` class and change the `loadData()` method declaration to internal and add the `@objc` attribute.
+The `@objc` allows to make method callable for the `Objective-C` runtime:

     ```Swift
     @objc func loadData() { ... }